How to deal with different sex drives in your relationship. Learn the difference between spontaneous vs. responsive desire.

 This also is why couples who have relationship issues often have sexual problems.
 If you don’t feel close to your partner, you may be too turned off to get turned on!
 In this case, the question changes from how can you get in the mood to what can you do to feel more connected to your partner?
 Hint: this is where knowing your partner’s love language is super helpful.

 One of the best ways to deal with too many turn-offs is to do something that reconnects you to your pleasure.
-These two mindfulness techniques are my go-to recommendations.
+Here are two mindfulness techniques that you can try.
 They help you feel into your body and diminish some of the turn-offs so you can focus on the turn-ons.

 Spontaneous vs Responsive Desire